kevinzhuang01/srp_2025/_profiles/derrickagyekum.md

   between models and outcomes."
 topical_areas: Applied Computer Science; Computer Science; Informatics, Analytics and Information Science; Other Computer and Information Sciences
+motivation: "I want to join Sustainable Research Pathways to grow as a researcher while contributing to an inclusive, impact-driven AI community.
+As a CS major (AI/ML focus) at Michigan State University, Iâ\x80\x99ve helped faculty as a Professorial Assistant build data-mining and ML pipelines in Python/SQL/TensorFlow and learned how rigorous methods, careful evaluation, and clear communication turn raw data into decisions.
+SRPâ\x80\x99s mission, which include mentoring, collaboration across backgrounds, and hands-on work with NAIRR projects, matches how I like to learn.
+  My research interests are applied AI for public benefit: NLP and retrieval-augmented generation, recommendation/personalization, and time-series/causal methods for forecasting and decision support.
+I bring solid software skills (iOS, full-stack, SQL), experience shipping features, and a habit of testing ideas with experiments and metrics.
+Through SRP I hope to deepen my research toolkit (problem formulation, literature synthesis, experimental design, MLOps), contributes to a publishable project, and learn from mentors committed to inclusive excellence.
+In return I offer energy, humility, and a builderâ\x80\x99s mindset, ready to prototype, analyze, write, and present.
+Iâ\x80\x99m excited to help SRPâ\x80\x99s community connect rigorous AI research to real-world problems where it can improve lives."
 image: "/assets/images/pictures/derrick_agyekum.jpg"
 ---